How effective can simple ordinal peer grading be?

 So, it seems that Borda is restrictive; then, one would think that this is due to the particular scores that Borda uses.
-We will not consider the task of investigating whether different scores could yield better results.
+We will not investigate whether different scores could yield better results.
 This, in a slightly different context, is the subject of another recent paper of our group \citep{CCKV17}.
 Instead, we will define a much broader class of aggregation rules.
-A {\em type-ordering aggregation rule} uses a strict ordering $\succ$ of the types in ${\cal T}_k$.
+A {\em type-ordering aggregation rule} uses a strict ordering $\succ$ of the types in $\calT_k$.
 Then, the final ranking of the exam papers follows the ordering $\succ$ of their types, breaking ties uniformly at random.
 In general, rules of this class seem to be very powerful.
-Compared to Borda which partitions the set of exam papers into only $k^2$ different scores, a type-ordering aggregation rule can distinguish between exponentially many (in terms of $k$) different types.
+Compared to Borda which partitions the set of exam papers into only $k^2-k+1$ different scores, a type-ordering aggregation rule can distinguish between exponentially many (in terms of $k$) different types.
 In the following, we use the term {\em Borda ordering} to refer to any ordering of the types in non-increasing order of Borda score.
 We also use $B(\sigma)$ to denote the Borda score of an exam paper with type $\sigma=(\sigma_1, ..., \sigma_k)$.
 Clearly, $B(\sigma)=\sum_{i=1}^k{(k+1-\sigma_i}) = k^2+k-\sum_{i=1}^k{\sigma_i}$.

 We remark that the use of types in the definition of a broad class of aggregation rules has been possible due to the regularity that we imposed on the bundles and the distribution of exam papers to them.
-Of course, this creates issues related to the theoretical analysis of these rules (such as dependencies between the random variables involved in the distribution to bundles and in grading) and it should be expected that their rigorous analysis will be much more involved than the analysis of Borda (which is already quite complicated; see \cite{CKV15}).
+Of course, this creates issues related to the theoretical analysis of these rules (such as dependencies between the random variables involved in the distribution to bundles and in grading).
 In the next section, we discuss how to overcome such issues by making several simplifying assumptions.
 A (much more involved) rigorous analysis that justifies these assumptions is presented in Appendix~\ref{app:sec:formal}.